dmytro-anokhin/url-image/README.md

 ### Download an Image in iOS 14 Widget

 Unfortunately views in WidgetKit can not run asynchronous operations: https://developer.apple.com/forums/thread/652581.
 The recommended way is to load your content, including images, in `TimelineProvider`.

 You can still use `URLImage` for this.
 The idea is that you load image in `TimelineProvider` using the `RemoteImage` object, and display it in the `URLImage` view.
-See this gist for sample code: https://gist.github.com/dmytro-anokhin/2d4c2ab6145bc20e74381b1d278a08fb.
+See this gist for the sample code: https://gist.github.com/dmytro-anokhin/2d4c2ab6145bc20e74381b1d278a08fb.

 ## Reporting a Bug